AislerHQ/lovely-library/readme.md

 ![AISLER logo](https://aisler.net/logos/AISLER_Logo_m.png)

 AISLER Lovely Library is developed and funded by AISLER B.V.

+AISLER makes hardware less hard by providing simple electronics manufacturing for everyone.
+We are based in Europe and focus on amazingly affordable prices, super swift delivery and outstanding customer support.
+We are KiCad Platinum Sponsor as we donate a significant amount of our revenues made from KiCad designs back to the project.

 Looking for quick and affordable manufacturing for your Electronic Project?
 Visit us at [AISLER](https://aisler.net)